Eelviny/fsmu.co.uk/index.md

 The charity was established in 2009 to provide on-going support, both practical and financial, to this amazing community.

 Although the school is government aided the facilities are extremely basic.
-Despite the financial challenges everyone shows remarkable commitment and the school is a place of great happiness and excitement.
+Despite the financial challenges everyone shows remarkable commitment and the school is a place of great happiness.
 The staff work tirelessly to try and give each child an excellent education...... and a happy childhood.